ProfLehman/cs111_summer_2026/syllabus/cs111_01_summer_2026_Syllabus.md

 Success in this course depends on steady participation and consistent effort rather than last-minute work.
 Weekly assignments are intended to be worked on throughout the week as part of regular course engagement.

+---

+## Late Policy

+This 3-credit course moves quickly, covering the same material as a 15-week course in a shortened summer term. **Staying on schedule is essential.**

-Unless otherwise noted, **all assignments are due by Monday at 11:59 pm Indiana (Eastern) Time**.
+Unless otherwise noted, **all coursework is due on Mondays at 11:59 pm Indiana (Eastern) Time**.

-Students are always encouraged to ask questions.
-The instructor will try to respond within 24 hours on weekdays (usually more quickly!); questions asked late at night or over the weekend may be answered the next business day.
+Students are encouraged to start early in the week and ask questions as needed.
+The instructor will try to respond within 24 hours on weekdays (usually more quickly).
+Questions asked late at night or over the weekend may be answered the next business day.

+- **Assignments:** Late work is accepted up to **48 hours after the deadline** with a **10% penalty per assignment**, unless otherwise noted.
+Given the compressed schedule, extensions are rarely granted.
+- **Discussion Posts:** Must be submitted on time. **Late discussion posts do not receive credit.**
+- **Exams:** Must be completed by the posted deadline. **Late exams are not accepted** unless prior arrangements are made with the instructor.
 - Assignments must be submitted through Moodle unless otherwise instructed.
-- Late work is accepted up to **48 hours after the deadline with a 10% penalty per assignment** (based on the total points for that assignment), unless otherwise noted.
 - In cases of extreme hardship or documented circumstances, students should notify the instructor as soon as possible.
 - Grades will be posted in Moodle.
 Students are responsible for reviewing their grades and reporting discrepancies promptly.

----

 ## Review Question Sets (5%)